vazco/meteor-universe-i18n/README.md

 // changes locale
 i18n.setLocale(locale, params);
 // this function on the client side returns a promise (but only if parameter `noDownload !== true`)
+// Called from client, it sets locale for connection on server side.
+// It mean that method invoked by client will be with client side locale.
+// You can turn off this synchronization by setting the global option `sameLocaleOnServerConnection: false`

+// Setting locale for connection (if `connectionId` is not provided system will try detect current connection id) i18n.setLocaleOnConnection(locale, connectionId=);
+// this function sets locale in all places, where connection can be detected (like meteor methods)

 // gets the current locale
 i18n.getLocale();